Club: Real Salt Lake | Opening: 2008 | Capacity: 20,008 seats

 History and description

 Rio Tinto Stadium was built between 2007 and 2008 at a cost of $110 million.
-It officially opened on the 9th of October 2008 with a league match between Real Salt Lake and the New York Red Bulls.
+It officially opened on 9 October 2008 with a league match between Real Salt Lake and the New York Red Bulls.

 Rio Tinto Stadium’s most characteristic features are its waving fibreglass roof structures on the East and West Stand.
 The naming rights of the stadium were sold to mining company Rio Tinto as part of a 15-year sponsorship deal.